klein-moretti-dmh/klein-moretti-dmh/README.md

 # About me

-**klein-moretti-dmh/klein-moretti-dmh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on robot vision
 - 🌱 I’m currently learning cv2
 - 👯 I’m looking to collaborate on robot sorting express packages